Archive for the “Architectural thought” Category

 Bearing all of these things in mind, I would love to watch this movie again and look for further means in which spatial coding and architecture are used to tell the story and influence the audience.

-Tulane School of Architecture is hosting a one day symposium at the end of January focusing on Preservation.
+Tulane School of Architecture is hosting a one day symposium at the end of January focusing on Historic Preservation.
 The keynote speaker will be Robert Ivy, FAIA and one of my favorite professors, Eugene Cizek, FAIA, will be providing commentary.
 This symposium is free and open to the public.
 If I was able to be in New Orleans, I would love to attend.

 The entry to the Disney Concert Hall by Frank Gehry